Option, in general, is the price possibility of the future events.

 If you own a call option, you have the right, but not the obligation, to buy the underlying stock at the strike price at which you purchased the call option.
 If you own (bought) a put option, you have the right, but not the obligation to sell the underlying stock at the strike price at which you purchased the put option.

-There is a number of good books that explain options.
+This is just a brief introduction to options.
+If you need to learn more there are a number good books and other resources that can help you.
 One of our favorites is “McMillan on Options” by Lawrence McMillan.